carbon198/vcl_cli/README.md

 ### open

-Opens the Fastly app for a service.
+Opens the Fastly app for a service for a hostname of a service ID.

 Usage: